Arunim313/Multi-PDF-Chatbot/examples.md

 ### Query 2
 **User:** Who is Arunim ?

 **Response:** Arunim Malviya is a student pursuing a Master of Technology in Data Science and Artificial Intelligence at the School of Data Science and Forecasting, DAVV Indore, India.
-He is also currently working as a Data Science Intern at NYX, where he has been involved in developing recommendation models, engineering ETL pipelines, conducting QA testing, and leading data migration projects.
+He is also currently working as a Machine Learning Engineer at NYX, where he has been involved in developing recommendation models, engineering ETL pipelines, conducting QA testing, and leading data migration projects.

 ## Additional Notes